Ceratosauria: Anatomy

+Paleoecology

 Geography

 Ceratosaurs appeared to have had a global population that diverged by the early Jurassic.
 However, they appear to have largely disappeared from Laurasia in the Cretaceous, with those few specimens that have been discovered having been possibly reintroduced from Gondwana.
 No confirmed specimens of ceratosaurs in North America during the Cretaceous have been found.

 Abelisaurids in particular had great success in Gondwana, particularly in the Cretaceous.
 Some Gondwanan and Laurasian specimens have recently been found and dated to Late Jurassic, and possibly even the Middle Jurassic, greatly extending the abelisaurid timeline.
 Some paleontologists have postulated that a large desert may have kept abelisaurids locked in southern Gondwana until the late Jurassic.
 Whether correlation or causation, it has been largely observed that late Cretaceous ceratosaurs were found less in areas dominated by basal tetanurans (Africa) or coelurosaurs (North America and Asia).
-The below phylogeny follows a simplified cladogram of Hendrickx et al. (2015), limited to Ceratosauria.

 Diet

-Ceratosaurs were theropods and thus carnivores, with one exception, Limusaurus inextricabilis was an herbivore with a toothless beak.
+As with most theropods, ceratosaurs were carnivores—except for some noasaurs like Limusaurus and Berthasaura, which were omnivores or herbivores with toothless beaks.
 Ceratosaurus has been argued to have eaten a large amount of fish and other aquatic creatures, though this has been disputed by many paleontologists.
 Tooth marks on large animals such as Allosaurus indicate that Ceratosaurus likely utilized scavenging often.
 The interesting jaws of the abelisaurids have drawn mixed dietary predictions.
 One study on Carnotaurus found that its bite, thanks to its shortened skull, was suited for hunting small prey, thanks to a quick, but relatively weak bite.
 On the other hand, other groups of paleontologists have found that the bite of Carnotaurus was relatively powerful, and more adept at hunting and wounding large prey.

 Others have postulated its skull was built for scavenging.
 The debate over the eating habits of ceratosaurs is quite active, particularly recently with the increase in abelisaur discoveries.
+Using three methods, namely a cladistic analysis performed on a dentition-based data matrix, and discriminant and cluster analyses conducted on a large dataset of theropod teeth measurements, three dental morphotypes which are confidently referred to abelisaurid theropods are identifiable.
+Whether the morphotypes represent different abelisaurid subclades or different positional entities within the jaw of the same abelisaurid species, is unknown.
+Such an identification, nevertheless, provides additional evidence of abelisaurids feeding on sauropod carcasses.

+Studies of Majungasaurus indicate that it was a much slower-growing dinosaur than other theropods, taking nearly 20 years to reach adult size.
+Similar studies on other abelisaurid genera indicate that this slow maturation may have been a common trait to the whole of Abelisauridae.
+Noasaurines are Late Cretaceous noasaurids known exclusively from southern continents and islands such as South America, Madagascar, and India.
+Elaphrosaurines were lightly built theropods, with small skulls and long necks and legs.
+If Limusaurus is any indication, adult elaphrosaurines were completely toothless, and their mouths were probably edged with a horny beak.
+It is likely that Limusaurus and other elaphrosaurines were primarily herbivorous as adults, due to mature Limusaurus specimens preserving gastroliths and chemical signatures resembling those of herbivorous dinosaurs.